bbenjamin/react-component-intro/README.md

-# Getting Started with Create React App
+# SI 579 Introduction To React Components

+With each branch, a new React component concept is introduced.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts